 Some great restaurants we’ve been to were: To Psaraki, Lauda, Kapari (the view here is unbelievable), and Catch bar (great spot to watch the sunset in Oia).
 Since we traveled in August we were afraid of the crowds and the hot weather, but eventually none of this bothered us, and we were very happy.
 It was just what I needed after the long, tiring first trimester.

 The recipe I’m sharing today is a cake I tried at breakfast at the hotel – tender coffee flavored cake, simple but delicious.
 I immediately asked for the recipe and after a few days I got the sweetest email with a detailed recipe from the chef, Grivas Nikos.
-So I thought we could enjoy the recipe together!
-Coffee cakes usually have a mild coffee flavor, but this one has a stronger flavor, so it’s great for coffee break or morning snack.
+I did end up making some adjustments and I love the result.
+Coffee cakes usually have a mild coffee flavor, but not this one!
+It has a strong flavor, so it’s great for a coffee break or a morning snack.
 If you love your cup of coffee, you’ll love this cake!

 - 1 and 3/4 cups (245 g) all-purpose flour

 - 2 teaspoons baking powder